postsharp/Metalama.Documentation/content/conceptual/Metalama.Framework.md

 }
 ```

-This changes the method so that it behaves as if it was written like this:
+Applying this aspect modifies the method so that it behaves as if it was written like this:

 ```c#
 void CountDown(string format, int n)